Introduction

 Updating a contact uses the PUT verb.
 The contact object is sent in the body as a JSON document.

-For information about the JSON body, please refer to /addcontact
+For information about the JSON body, please refer to /addcontact.

 PUT https://secure.lekab.com/addressbook/api/updatecontact